lrryhss/AIDevFlow/AIDevFlow_Complete_Guide.md

 *   **Find them here:** `5_reference/`

+### AI Prompts by Role

+To further assist with AI-driven development, specific prompt guides are available for various roles within a software development team.
+These guides provide tailored prompts to help each role leverage AI effectively in their daily tasks.

+*   **Find them here:** `5_reference/roles/`

 ### Additional Enterprise Standards

 Beyond the core 5 steps, enterprise-grade software development requires adherence to rigorous standards and processes.
 These documents provide detailed Standard Operating Procedures (SOPs) and language-specific coding and security style guides.